sberyozkin/thorntail-examples/security/keycloak-saml/README.md

 java -jar target/example-keycloak-saml-thorntail.jar
 ```

-### Access the public client page
+### Access the JAX-RS endpoint from the browser

 Navigate the browser to "http://localhost:8080/employee-sig"

-TODO: provide the login and password
+You will be redirected to Keycloak, login with a user name 'bill' and a password 'password'.

+You'll get the response which contains `Hi bill, this is Secured Resource'